 Community Outreach

 Many people find that castrated goats are the best choice for community outreach.
-Petting farms, 4-H clubs, and other experiences like that are a good fit for neutered goats.
-While milking does could be used for these events, that might put unnecessary stress on the doe.
+Petting farms, 4-H clubs, and other hands-on experiences can be good fit for castrated goats.

-Wethers are very playful, and they don’t get aggressive in the same way that bucks do, so they’re safe around humans.
+Wethers can be playful, and they don’t get as aggressive as bucks do.
+So, they’re generally more safe to have around humans.

 Monitor Breeding